Grade I listed buildings in Somerset

 The Grade I listed buildings in Somerset, England, demonstrate the history and diversity of its architecture.

-The ceremonial county of Somerset consists of a non-metropolitan county, administered by Somerset County Council, which is divided into five districts, and two unitary authorities.
-The districts of Somerset are West Somerset, South Somerset, Taunton Deane, Mendip and Sedgemoor.
-The two administratively independent unitary authorities, which were established on 1 April 1996 following the breakup of the county of Avon, are North Somerset and Bath and North East Somerset.
+The ceremonial county of Somerset is administered by three unitary authorities.
+Two of the unitary authorities were established on 1 April 1996 following the breakup of the county of Avon, are North Somerset and Bath and North East Somerset.
 These unitary authorities include areas that were once part of Somerset before the creation of Avon in 1974.

+The rest of the county is administered by Somerset Council which was established on 1 April 2023 replacing the former Somerset County Council and four districts, South Somerset, Mendip, Sedgemoor and Somerset West and Taunton.
+West Somerset and Taunton Deane previously existed until 1 April 2019 when they merged to form Somerset West and Taunton.

 In the United Kingdom, the term listed building refers to a building or other structure officially designated as being of special architectural, historical, or cultural significance, Grade I structures are those considered to be "buildings of exceptional interest".
 Listing was begun by a provision in the Town and Country Planning Act 1947.
 Once listed, strict limitations are imposed on the modifications allowed to a building's structure or fittings.
 In England, the authority for listing under the Planning (Listed Buildings and Conservation Areas) Act 1990 rests with English Heritage, a non-departmental public body sponsored by the Department for Digital, Culture, Media and Sport; local authorities have a responsibility to regulate and enforce the planning regulations.